publiclab/Leaflet.DistortableImage/README.md

 To test the code, open `index.html` in your browser and click and drag the markers on the edges of the image.
 The image will show perspectival distortions.

-To test the multi-image interface, open `select.html`.
-Currently it supports multiple image selection and translations; image distortions still use the single-image interface.

 ## Basic Usage

 The most simple implementation to get started: